ICC Men's T20I Team Rankings

 The ICC Men's T20I Team Rankings is an international Twenty20 cricket rankings system of the International Cricket Council.
 After every Twenty20 International (T20I) match, the two teams involved receive points based on a mathematical formula.
 The total of each team's points total is divided by the total number of matches to give a rating, and all teams are ranked on a table in order of rating.
 Teams need to have played at least eight T20I matches in the previous three to four years to remain in the rankings table.

-World Champions India currently lead the ICC Men's T20I team rankings, a position they have held since 21 February 2022.
+India returned to the top of the rankings on 25 July 2026, regaining the position after 14 days.